-Thankfully modern technology has provided us with night vision scopes.
+Thankfully modern technology has provided us with night vision.
 Typically used by night hunters, night vision scopes are the perfect solutions for anyone in need of enhanced eyesight under the cover of darkness.
 Devices like this aren’t always the most affordable.
-Depending on the brand, night vision scopes can range up into the tens of thousands of dollars.
+Depending on the brand, these scopes can range up into the tens of thousands of dollars.

 Night hunting is a dangerous and taxing activity.
 It’s imperative to have equipment that enhances the experience and does not weigh you or your pocket down.

-But we have good news: We’ve have selected the best five night vision scopes that won’t break the bank.
-Our comprehensive reviews of each of these affordable scopes will help put you on track for selecting the best one for you.
+But we have good news: We’ve have selected some of the best cheap night vision that won’t break the bank.
+Our comprehensive reviews of each will help put you on track for selecting the best cheap night vision scope for you.

-A night vision scope is an electronic device used to intensify one’s eyesight under low light or darkness.
+A night vision rifle scope is an electronic device used to intensify one’s eyesight under darkness.

-Night vision scopes were originally developed for warfare.
+Night vision were originally developed for warfare.
 Soldiers used them to gain advantages over their opponents.
 Seeing in the dark is an obvious benefit in any combat situation.
-Today, while they’re popular amongst hunters they are still used in the military as well as by police and firefighters.
-Advances in manufacturing have made night vision scopes extremely durable and thus reliable in most night crisis situations.
+Today, while they’re popular amongst hunters they are still used in the military, as well as by law enforcement and firefighters.
+Advances in manufacturing have made night vision extremely durable and thus reliable in most night crisis situations.